 - Preventing impairment of children’s health or development;

 - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

 - Taking action to enable all children have the best outcomes.

-SWBH is required statutorily to ensure we are compliant with Section 11 of the Children Act 2004 and with the Care Quality Commission (Registration) Regulations (2009).
-This means we are required to have an Executive Lead for Safeguarding, which is our Chief Nurse Paula Gardner to oversee the effectiveness of our safeguarding arrangements.
+SWBT is required statutorily to ensure we are compliant with Section 11 of the Children Act 2004 and with the Care Quality Commission (Registration) Regulations (2009).
+This means we are required to have an Executive Lead for Safeguarding, which is our Chief Nurse Mel Roberts to oversee the effectiveness of our safeguarding arrangements.

 We have a Safeguarding Children Team based at Sandwell General Hospital covering both hospital sites and community paediatric services including health visiting.
 The team consists of a lead nurse for safeguarding children, named midwife, named nurses, named doctor and additional nurse specialists.
 The team advise and support staff on any safeguarding concerns, deliver training, undertake audit, and participate in multi-agency meetings as part of the requirement of our local Safeguarding Children Boards to ensure systems and processes are in place to safeguard children.

 Staff are given clear guidelines to follow if they have cause for concern over the welfare of a child.
 Examples of causes for concern are:

 - If a member of staff directly witnessing the abuse of a child